 Out of nowhere I had a request for chicken pot pie.
 Before Crohn’s and food issues hit us, I cannot remember ever making or buying chicken pot pie.
-I’ve made shepherd’s pie, but that’s about it.
+I’ve made shepherd’s pie, but not a grain-free chicken pot pie using almond flour.
 So, I’m not sure where the initial inspiration came from, but I thought, sure, let’s do it.
 I’m up for the challenge.

 I checked one website before I embarked on this recipe exploration, and I found a great guide, as I do many times, at Simply Recipes.
 So here is another current favorite in our house.

 I’ve made this dish three times now, and each time the kids have loved it.
 Besides this being a nice dinner entree, they eat it for breakfast, and bring it for lunch – with the friendly reminder to bring back the ramekin, pleeaassee.
 “The what?
 Oh, the dish – ok.”

 Filling (makes about 4 individual small pot pies)

 - 2-3 cups of shredded chicken (I usually use leftover roasted chicken)

 - 2 cups of chicken stock (or water)

 - 1/2 cup of almond milk (or other milk, or yogurt works too!)